Voitanos/playground-formprocessor/README.md

-# Playground - Form Processor
+# From Processor

-Handles processing of forms no Vointaos.io.
+Handles processing of forms on Vointaos.io.

 ## Azure Functions in this project